Ajanur

-Ajanur (also anglicized Ajanoor) is a grama panchayat and also a village of the same name in Kasargode district, Kerala state, India.
+Ajanur (also anglicized Ajanoor) is a grama panchayat and also a village of the same name in Kasaragod district of Kerala, India.
 It is the fifth largest town in Kasaragod district.

 Ajanur vs. Kanhangad

 Ajanur is in fact a bureaucratic nicety.
 Some parts of Kanhangad town is put under an administrative unit called Ajanur Panchayath.
 The suburb continues to be part and parcel of Kanhangad town.

 Ajanur is just north of Kanhangad, stretching for some 5 km along the Kanyakumari-Panavel Road, encompassing an area of some 28 km2.

 Total population was recorded as 42,467 in the 2001 Indian census, amounting to a population density of 1,526 per km2.

 Wards in the local administration

 Ajanur panchayat consists of the following 23 villages or "wards":

 Notable people

 Ajanur is the birthplace of the poet P. Kunhiraman Nair, whose younger brother P. Krishnan Nair, was the first president of the panchayat.